mawdesign/BIM-Parameter-Tools/README.md

     hexadecimal GUID format required for Revit Shared Parameter files.
   * Automatically handles formatting artifacts, such as hyphens or carriage returns inserted by document software during line wrapping.
 * **Excel GUID Processor:**
-  *A command-line tool that reads an Excel file, processes a "GUID" column in each sheet, and creates a new file with "IFC-GUID"
-    and "MS-GUID" columns.
+  * A command-line tool (`excel_guid_processor.py`) that reads an Excel file, processes a "GUID" column in each sheet, and creates a new file with "IFC-GUID" and "MS-GUID" columns.
 Items in the "Name" column have inline carriage returns removed.
 All other data is preserved.
+  * Performs analysis on parameter names, warning about improper capitalization while preserving abbreviations.
+  * Can convert parameter names to various standard conventions (`pascal`, `camel`, `snake`, etc.).
+* **Excel to Revit Shared Parameter File Generator:**
+  * A command-line tool (`excel_to_shared_params.py`) that converts a cleaned Excel file directly into a Revit Shared Parameter `.txt` file.
+  * Intelligently infers Revit data types (e.g., `LENGTH`, `AREA`, `YESNO`) from the source data.
+  * Generates well-formatted parameter descriptions, automatically handling length limits and examples.

 ### Planned Features (Roadmap)
 We welcome contributions to help build out the following tools:

 * [ ] **Long GUID to Short GUID Converter:** A tool to batch perform the reverse conversion, from a standard Revit GUID to a compressed
       IFC-style GUID.
-* [ ] **Excel to Revit Shared Parameter File Generator:** A script to convert a standardized Excel template of parameter definitions into a valid Revit Shared Parameter .txt file.
-* [ ] **Parameter Naming Convention Converter:** A flexible tool to batch-convert parameter names between common conventions (e.g., `Title Case` to `snake_case` or `camelCase`) and manage prefixes and suffixes.
+* [ ] **Comprehensive Test Suite:** Expand tests to cover more edge cases for all scripts.
 * [ ] **Parameter Language Translator:** A utility to facilitate translating parameter names between different languages using a predefined translation map or service.